Filing for Unemployment from Two States

-My regular benefits from state X has exhausted.
+My regular benefits from state X have exhausted.
 Can I apply from state Y as I moved here?

-The unemployment insurance is a scheme administered and overseen by the US department of Labor.
+Unemployment Insurance is a scheme administered and overseen by the US department of Labor.
 Each state disburses the payment in accordance with certain rules confined to it exclusively.
 You will be able to claim only once from a particular state.
-If one exhausts the benefits in state X and moved to state Y in search of job, they cannot apply or claim UI as it can be considered illegal and you can be tried for fraud under local laws.
+If one exhausts the benefits in state X and moves to state Y in search of a job, they cannot apply or claim UI as it can be considered illegal and you can be tried for fraud under local laws.

 Remember, unemployment compensation is only disbursed for a certain allocated period, is not revolving in nature and generally non-transferable.

 I was approved for 23 weeks of UI benefits that ran out in 2012.
 Can I reapply as I am unemployed again?